maritime-web/BalticWeb/README.md

 The CI server continuously deployes the latest and greatest to a separate test server:

 http://appsrv-alpha.e-navigation.net/arcticweb/ (requires credentials only available to development team)

+## Surveillance

+The application contains a number of jobs running at different schedules.
+The success rate of these are logged in the application database and can be retrieved using a public REST call.

+Job names can be retrieved calling the URL:

+    http(s)://host/arcticweb/rest/log/services

+The result may also contain names of other services.
+Job names ends with Job...

+The latest log entry of a specific Job/service can be retrieved by the URL

+    http(s)://host/arcticweb/rest/log/latest?service=dk.dma.arcticweb.filetransfer.DmiFtpReader

+where dk.dma.arcticweb.filetransfer.DmiFtpReaderJob is the job name.
+This will return a JSON response in the format

+    {
+      "service":"dk.dma.arcticweb.filetransfer.DmiFtpReader",
+      "status":"OK",
+      "message":"Scanned DMI (ftp.ais.dk) for new files.
+Files transferred: 0",
+      "stackTrace":null,
+      "date":1387353901000
+    }

+where the important fields are
+* status: may have the values "OK" or "ERROR"
+* date: The time of logging in milliseconds since the standard base time known as "the epoch", namely January 1, 1970, 00:00:00 GMT.